 Side effects of clomiphene include, but are not limited to, pectoral (or breast muscle) tenderness, irritability, possible ability to accelerate prostate cancer growth if cancer is present, mild acne, and, very rarely, visual field disturbances caused by pituitary swelling.
 All of these side effects are reversible if the clomiphene is stopped; please stop taking clomiphene and notify us immediately if you experience any of these side effects.

 Most men notice positive side effects from the clomiphene citrate such as improved erections, increased sex drive, increased muscle mass, more energy, and weight loss.

 hCG & hMG

 Anastrazole or arimidex is a drug that was originally developed for breast cancer that has become an excellent drug for specific groups of men with male factor infertility.
 Arimidex blocks the conversion of testosterone to estradiol in the peripheral tissues.
 Specifically, it blocks the action of aromatase, the enzyme (or biochemical machine) that converts testosterone to estradiol.
-The optimal conditions for sperm production are a bioavailable testosterone > 155 ng/dl as well as a testosterone: estradiol ratio of greater than 10:1.
-If the estradiol is significantly elevated and the testosterone is low (a low testosterone to estradiol ratio), we typically use anastrazole or arimidex, which will decrease the estradiol and decrease the testosterone.
+If estradiol is higher than it should be and the testosterone lower, we will use anastrazole or arimidex to decrease the estradiol and increase the testosterone.